nuzcraft/RLTut_Python3/README.md

 3. rewrite game_map unit tests once the engine refactor is complete
 4. rewrite entity unit tests once the engine refactor is complete
 5. rewrite procgen unit tests once the engine refactor is complete
+6. rewrite engine unit tests not that the engine refactor is complete